The Best Celebrity Halloween Costumes of 2023

-Halloween isn’t officially until tomorrow, but the celebs have been dressing up for days.
-At parties including the Casamigos fête in Los Angeles (hosted by Cindy Crawford and Rande Gerber) and Bette Midler’s celebration in New York, the stars fully committed to Halloweekend and mostly followed the memo from their union not to wear looks representing SAG-struck work.
-Let’s take a moment to appreciate the best and most elaborate costumes that glam squads and celebrity budgets have concocted so far — keeping in mind that Heidi Klum’s annual rager is still to come.
+As a full week of famous people playing dress up comes to a close, one thing is clear: Halloween is as much for the celebs as it is for kids.
+At Halloween parties including the Casamigos fête in Los Angeles (hosted by Cindy Crawford and Rande Gerber), Bette Midler’s celebration in New York, and Heidi Klum’s annual rager, stars and their glam squads fully committed to the bit.
+Let’s take a moment to appreciate the best and most elaborate costumes that celebrity budgets can buy.

 Paris Hilton